MrChristophRivera/MrChristophRivera.github.io/_posts/2015-10-04-GoGuardian.md

 #### Url Selection and Processing.
 To begin, I obtained the list of 2.6 million previously classified websites.
 These websites had been classified into 15 primary categories, and 69 secondary categories.
 The majority of the websties belonged to a single primary category; to simplify the problem, I subset the list to include urls that belonged to only one category.

 From the remaining ~2.3 million urls, I selected a subset of the urls.
-I wrote a python scripts using the Requests http and the multiproccesing modules to download the HTMLs documents onto an AWS cluster.
+I wrote python scripts using the excellent [Requests](http://docs.python-requests.org/en/latest/) and multiproccesing modules to access the urls and download the resulting HTML documents as a text file onto an AWS 16 node cluster.
+I downloaded approximately 50,000 websites.

+Here is the distribution of the documents.

+I employed [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/) (it is indeed beautiful) to parse the HTML documents and extract text belonging to the paragraph, title, link, image, header and metadata tags.
+Using my functions, I also counted the number of each of these tags with in the document.

+Using [SQL Alchemy](http://www.sqlalchemy.org), I inserted the scraped text along with the tag and word counts into an mysql database for storage.

+#### Machine Learning: Its fun to learn.